ZekePulido/IntroSE/README.md

 friends.

 ## Features:
-- Able to log in.
+- Able to log in and register.
 - Able to accept and reject friend requests.
 - Able to compose, edit, and post status on their timeline.
 - Able to interact with friends upon accepting their friend requests.
-- Able to like, comment, and share the status/timeline posts of their friends.
+- Able to like, dislike, save, comment, and share the status/timeline posts of their friends.

 ## Language: Python and Technique: Agile